natematias/covid-algotracker/README.md

 This repository stores software and archived data from the [COVID-19 Reddit Algo-Tracker](https://covid-algotracker.citizensandtech.org/).

-For now, the software and data in this repository is licensed under a [Creative Commons Attribution NoDerivatives 4.0 license](https://creativecommons.org/licenses/by-nd/4.0/).
+For now, the software and data in this repository are licensed under a [Creative Commons Attribution NoDerivatives 4.0 license](https://creativecommons.org/licenses/by-nd/4.0/).